microsoft/OMS-Agent-for-Linux/docs/Hardening.md

 ### Existing Ruby from RVM
 #### Issue
-Because the OMS Agent ships a specific version of Ruby, there's a possibility of installing a different version of Ruby from the RVM (Ruby version manager).
-This can end up with conflicts with the OMS version, due to the global variables set by RVM (ex: GEM_HOME, GEM_PATH).
+OMS Agent ships a specific version of Ruby.
+Installing a different version of Ruby from the RVM (Ruby Version Manager) may define global environment variables (e.g. `GEM_HOME`, `GEM_PATH`) that conflict with those used by the OMS-specific Ruby installation.

 #### How to Check
 You can check the version of Ruby that's running with the following commands: